Spryfield: History

 Today, Spryfield is a bustling community within the built-up area of Halifax, with many activities, amenities, and services available to its residents.

 Geography

 According to the Halifax Regional Municipality Urban Forest Master Plan of 2013, the community of Spryfield has a landmass of 1,074 hectares (10.74 km2), and is bounded to the north by Armdale, to the south by Long Pond and to the east by the Purcell's Cove Road.

+Geologically, Spryfield's terrain is largely dominated by granite rock.
+Some meguma slates run along the edge of the Northwest Arm.
+The area's soils generally consist of coarse, thin sands from which numerous exposed granite hilltops and ridges protrude.
+Several glacial erratics can be found in the area in the form of large boulders that were deposited by retreating glaciers.
+One notable glacial erratic in Spryfield is the Rocking Stone, after which the Rockingstone neighbourhood is named.
+The Rocking Stone, located in Kidston Lake Park, is of interest both due to its size and its former ability to rock back and forth when pushed on by visitors.
+Over the years, the stone became more difficult to rock due to debris becoming lodged beneath it, eventually becoming completely stationary.
+In the 1990s, a local fire department removed some of the debris and the rock was able to be moved again with the aid of a lever, but in its current state, has been immobile for several years.

+The forest ecosystem in Spryfield has been shaped by recent forest fires and has allowed several fire-associated tree species to flourish such as the jack pine (Pinus banksiana), the red pine (Pinus resinosa), and the red oak.
+The jack pine is notable is notable as a serotinous species whose seeds only germinate after exposure to fire.
+Forest fires have also created several areas of barrens that are dominated by ericaceous shrubs contain tree species such as the black spruce (Picea mariana), the balsam fir (Abies balsamea), and the eastern white pine (Pinus strobus).

 Parks and recreation

 Spryfield has numerous lakes of various sizes for swimming and non-motorized boating in the summer months, which offers programs to children and youth year-round.
 The community is surrounded by forested areas, and in addition to the lakes there are numerous opportunities for berry-picking, exploring, and hiking.